 Dating apps require photos in order for people to create a profile, obtain matches and hopefully go on dates.
 The best type of photos to use on a dating profile are those that show people in good lighting and show a range of photos that include close-ups, full-body, activity and location-based scenery.

-Are Selfies Bad For Dating Apps (Tinder, Bumble & Hinge)?
-Are Selfies Unflattering?
-Look Bad In Selfies, Face Selfies
+Are Selfies Bad For Dating Apps (Tinder Selfies, Bumble Selfies & Hinge Selfies)

 For the most part, selfies are rather unflattering.
 For one, they are taken at close proximity and don’t allow for enough space between the subject and the camera.
 Why is this an issue?
 Photos taken at a close distance are generally distorted (appear wider) than they would at a further distance.